Skip to content

 the Philippines

-Church of San Sebastian is the most unusual church not only in Manila but in the entire Philippines.
-There had been many allegations that Gustave Eiffel, the Eiffel Tower’s French engineer, had a hand in the church’s design.
-Later allegations say that he was only involved in providing the steel for the church’s framework.
+The Church of San Sebastian is the most unusual church not only in Manila but in the entire Philippines.
+There had been many allegations that Gustave Eiffel, the French engineer who designed the Eiffel Tower, had a hand in the church’s design.
+Later allegations say that he only provided the steel for the church’s framework.

 While nothing has been entirely confirmed, the metal frame of the building speaks in favour of these allegations for sure.
 The frame is said to have been made in Belgium and delivered to Manila, whereas skilled artisans made the stained glass windows in Germany.

-Besides its attractive, unusual outer design, the church is famous for the sculpture of Our Lady of Mount Carmel.
-The Carmelite sisters from Mexico gifted it to the church in 1617.
+Besides its attractive, unusual outer design, the church is famous for the sculpture of Our Lady of Mount Carmel, which the Carmelite sisters from Mexico gifted to the church in 1617.

 Santo Niño Basilica